jeroenvdhoven/mlpype/README.md

 You can check the documentation for `Experiment` for more details.

 ## Advantages
-- Modular: `pype` is setup as a namespace package.
+- Modular: `MLpype` is setup as a namespace package.
 This allows you to install parts of the library to suit your needs.
-    Development is done by default on a full installation of `pype`, so all packages *should* work together.
+    Development is done by default on a full installation of `MLpype`, so all packages *should* work together.
-- Standardised: Don't code the same old steps every single time, just re-use them. `pype` handles a lot of good standard steps in ML training, like experiment logging and keeping track of artifacts.
+- Standardised: Don't code the same old steps every single time, just re-use them. `MLpype` handles a lot of good standard steps in ML training, like experiment logging and keeping track of artifacts.
-- Extensive: Currently `pype` has a couple of integrations with other popular packages like `sklearn` and `tensorflow`, but also `mlflow`.
+- Extensive: Currently `MLpype` has a couple of integrations with other popular packages like `sklearn` and `tensorflow`, but also `mlflow`.
 Ideally we'd like to expand this to other common ML libraries and also platforms.
 We'd like to see this become a simple, universal starting point for machine learning with proper standardisation
 - Flexibility: Bring your own models, data sources, and preprocessing steps.
 Bring your own loggers and serialisers.
 Just